Frequently Asked Questions

 - Create your MaxHSA account

-- Link a bank account that will fund your roundups
+- Link your checking or savings account that will fund your Roundups

-- Link one or more cards used for everyday purchases
+- Link one or two debit and/or credit cards (maximum of 2 cards) used for everyday purchases

-When you link your debit or credit card, MaxHSA tracks your purchases and rounds each transaction up to the nearest dollar.
+When you link your debit and/or credit card, MaxHSA calculates your Roundup to the nearest dollar on each transaction.

 Roundup saved: $0.22